 Baroness Brady was appointed to the House of Lords as a Conservative life peer in 2014.
 Her work spans across business, sports, and media, and she is known for her advocacy of women in leadership roles.

 Baroness Brady has long advocated for women in business.
-She encourages successful women to mentor and support younger women to help them progress in their careers.
+She encourages successful women to mentor and support other women to help them progress in their careers.
 She believes in creating opportunities for women to develop the confidence to aim for leadership roles and emphasizes the importance of diversifying boards by including female entrepreneurs.
 Baroness Brady also famously stated that companies without women on their boards should explain why to shareholders.

 A full list of APPG Members can be found here.